thunderclap-io/thunderclap-qemu/README.md

 * Run `./make-docker.sh`  from a shell prompt
 * The output binary is called `thunderclap` in the top level of the source tree

-Previously we also ran Thunderclap on the [BERI CPU](https://www.beri-cpu.org) (which implements the 64-bit MIPS ISA) on Stratix V CPUs - this is largely deprecated, although the build infrastructure remains.
+Previously we also ran Thunderclap on the [BERI CPU](http://www.beri-cpu.org) (which implements the 64-bit MIPS ISA) on Stratix V CPUs - this is largely deprecated, although the build infrastructure remains.
+We have retained the [previous version of this file](README-legacy.md) for reference, which also contains more detail of the previous non-Docker build.

-We also have a backend that runs against a Postgres database of a trace of PCIe TLPs from a real 82574L, useful for debugging.
+We also have a backend that runs against a Postgres database of a trace of PCIe TLPs from a real 82574L, which we used for the initial bringup (in particular, debugging endian issues on the BERI big-endian MIPS).

 ## Running Attacks

-To run an attack, the Thunderclap binary must be copied onto the FPGA's storage, either by mounting the SD card in another machine, or using SSH.
+To run an attack, the Thunderclap binary must be copied onto the FPGA's storage, either by mounting the SD card in another machine, or using SSH by plugging in ethernet to the FPGA board's own HPS ethernet port.
+(You should be able to `ifconfig`/`dhclient` the Arm's ethernet like any other Linux machine.
+Boards often have additional ports designed to be driven by FPGA logic alone - we don't use these.)

+Run the binary on the FPGA, and then power up the victim PC and let it boot with the Thunderclap PCIe NIC.
+Alternatively mount the FPGA in a PCIe/Thunderbolt dock and hotplug the dock into the victim.

+We have mostly performed attacks by printing data to the console, although the FPGA is able to store data on the SD card or exfiltrate it over its own ethernet port.

 ## Writing Attacks